DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 This is not an element of the "universal" set because it's different from every element by one element.

-Note that we don't actually need to use the strict diagonal, we can use other combination as long as we cover all the bases [^all-bases].
+Note that we don't actually need to use the strict diagonal, we can use other combination as long as we cover all the bases.
 For example, we can choose the following elements.

 <table class="table-2d">
     <tr>